The reflexive pronouns are:

 He was feeling very sorry for himself.

-But we use personal pronouns, not reflexives, after prepositions of place...
+but we use object pronouns, not reflexives, after prepositions of place:

-• with the preposition by when we want to show that someone did something alone and/or without any help:
+- to show that someone did something without any help:

 He lived by himself in an enormous house.

 We use reflexive pronouns to emphasise the person or thing we are referring to: